Twelfth grade: United States

 The twelfth grade is the twelfth school year after kindergarten.
 It is also the last year of compulsory secondary education, or high school.
-Students are often 17–18 years old, and on rarer occasions, can be 19 years old.
+Students are often 16-18 years old, and on rarer occasions, can be 19 years old or older.
+Many states have a maximum age which free education can be offered, usually but not always age 21.
 Twelfth graders are referred to as Seniors.